The Battlefield for the Mind:

 What does all this mean?

 Mental health is very serious and should never be taken lightly.
 Further, studies and research should always be part of the Video Gaming industry, both the positives and the negatives.
 Everything we do affects the way we feel and the way we think.
 For these reasons, we need to be careful about how we apply this new technology called video games to our lives.

 We have to use some common sense as well.

 Claiming video games to be a tool of Satan is problematic on so many levels.
 Can they be harmful?
 Of course, they can, but so can anything we do.
 Especially, if we take it to the extreme or abuse it.
-I believe need to be diligent in what we let our youth see and do.
+I believe we need to be diligent in what we let our youth see and do.
 But as for older adults, I don’t see the same negatives you might see in kids.
 Just my opinion.

 We have to honest and realize there are benefits of video games as well.
 Our military, our hospitals, our schools, and our homes are areas where video gaming has had a positive effect on our lives.
 I love it when my granddaughter, Sierra, comes to visit and we stay up late at night and talk and play video games.
 She seems to love it too.

 I hope this post has been helpful and informative.
-If you have any questions or comments, please contact me.
+If you have any questions or comments, please leave below or email at email@example.com

 Grandpa, johnny, the Grey Wolf.